Maritime history of the United Kingdom: Plimsoll line

 In the 19th century it was sometimes the practice to send heavily insured "coffin ships" to sea that were old, poorly maintained and overloaded.
 In 1868 Samuel Plimsoll became concerned by the scandal and published Our Seamen which revealed the situation.
-A load line (which became known as the Plimsoll Line) was required by the Merchant Shipping Act of 1876 but it was not until 1890 that the Board of Trade became responsible for determining where it should be.
+A load line (which became known as the Plimsoll Line) was required by the Merchant Shipping Act 1876 (39 & 40 Vict. c.
+80) but it was not until 1890 that the Board of Trade became responsible for determining where it should be.

 Lifeboats

 There were some locally organised lifeboats in the 18th century, the first being in 1789 as a result of a tragic accident at the entrance to the River Tyne.
 The Royal National Lifeboat Institution was founded by Sir William Hillary in 1824 and is financed voluntarily.
 It maintains many lifeboats and lifeboat stations around the coast of Britain, the stations being run by paid engineers but mostly manned by local volunteers.
 An exception is the station at Spurn Head which is isolated so it is manned fully by paid crew.
 The boats were rowed with oars until the 1890s when steam-driven boats began to be introduced.
 Nowadays there are large diesel-driven offshore boats and small fast inshore boats.
 In some places hovercraft are used for rescues.
 The RNLI boats cooperate with the other rescue services, particularly the rescue helicopters.